pepe78/DeeperThought/README.md

 Deeper Thought is general framework for training Deep Neural Networks (and convolutional as well).

+To compile on linux:

+> ./compile.sh

 To run training using your train and test data from command line execute:

-DeeperThought.exe configFile trainFile testFile batchSize(integer) paramFile/null saveEveryNEpochs(integer) square/log
+> ./dt configFile trainFile testFile batchSize(integer) paramFile/null saveEveryNEpochs(integer) square/log wheremax/netflix/none

 ## Input format of data: